Journeys & exploration

 - John Helder Wedge, the surveyor and explorer who journeyed around Port Phillip in 1835–36, recording his experiences and impressions in great detail in his field book

-- the papers relating to the Burke and Wills’ epic journey across Australia in 1860-61
+- the papers relating to Burke and Wills’ epic journey across Australia in 1860–61

-- the observations of the Welsh swagman Joseph Jenkins as he wandered Victoria between 1874 and 1894, commenting on people, politics, farming and the seasons, and recording his observations in over twenty diaries.
+- the observations of the Welsh swagman Joseph Jenkins as he wandered Victoria between 1874 and 1894, commenting on people, politics, farming and the seasons, and recording his observations in over 20 diaries

-Lonely Planet, one of the world's most successful guidebook publishers, was originally based in Footscray, Melbourne.
-The Library has a copy of every Lonely Planet book ever published, including the very first, Across Asia on the cheap, which records the 1972 honeymoon trip of Lonely Planet founders Maureen and Tony Wheeler.
+Lonely Planet, one of the world's most successful guidebook publishers, was originally based in Richmond, expanding to offices in Hawthorn and later to Footscray, Melbourne.
+The Library has a copy of every Lonely Planet book ever published, including the very first, Across Asia on the cheap, which records the 1972 trip made by Lonely Planet founders Maureen and Tony Wheeler.